maximum potential

 as of today, we have officially moved to http://detavio.com/

-http://detaviosamuels.com/ is currently forwarding there so as long as you don’t come to http://detavio.wordpress.com you should be okay.
+http://detaviosamuels.com/ is currently forwarding there so as long as you don’t come to https://detavio.wordpress.com you should be okay.

 Filed under: 2387